ioccc-src/winner/faq.md

 You may only register for the IOCCC and you may only submit your entries to the IOCCC when the IOCCC is **OPEN**.

+1. Read the latest IOCCC rules and review the IOCCC guidelines

+Please read any pay close attention to the [official IOCCC rules](/rules.html).

+You are also **highly encouraged** to review the [official IOCCC guidelines](/guidelines.html) as they contain important suggestions, useful hints, and IOCCC humor.  :-)

-1. Register for the IOCCC
+2. Register for the IOCCC

 ```
 XXX - instructions TBD - XXX
 ```

 Once you have been registered, you will receive an email message for how to prepare your entries for submission, and how to upload the compressed tarballs to our submission portal.

-2. Obtain the latest mkiocccentry toolkit
+3. Obtain the latest mkiocccentry toolkit

 If you do not have an mkiocccentry tool directory: